 Coming to aid, a new AI-powered navigational safety, sensor technology, called Orca AI, is being tested.
 It will help to provide additional information about surrounding vessels and hazards, specially designed for use in crowded waterways and in the lowest visibility, as an attempt of reducing collisions at both long and short distances.

 The global seaborne transport demand will continue to grow.
 And, there is no doubt that technology, when used in the right manner, can strengthen this age-old industry.

 The shipping industry has woken up to technology and is embracing many new technologies — including cloud computing, the Internet of Things (IoT), Blockchain, sophisticated sensors, data capture and analytics, advanced robotics and artificial intelligence (AI).

 AI is still at its infancy, but as suggested by the McKinsey Global Institute, AI will transform the society ten times faster and at 300 times the scale, or about 3,000 times the impact’ of the industrial revolution.

 It offers a huge opportunity to all sectors of society, not least the maritime sector, which will benefit from being able to conduct its business faster, cheaper, more efficiently, and most importantly safer.

 Nautix Technologies is a modern maritime software company that provides next-generation SaaS products to ship owners and technical managers.
-Contact us to find out more.
+Check our website nautixtech.com to learn about our Early Adopter Program.
+Contact us to find out more: firstname.lastname@example.org.